These are the rules for the NPR Student Podcast Challenge: College Edition, if you're looking for the 5th-12th grade competition rules click here.

 NO PURCHASE NECESSARY TO ENTER OR WIN.
 OPEN TO LEGAL RESIDENTS OF THE FIFTY (50) UNITED STATES AND THE DISTRICT OF COLUMBIA, AGE EIGHTEEN (18) OR OVER.
 VOID WHERE PROHIBITED.

 1. SPONSOR.
-The NPR Student Podcast Challenge: College Edition (the "Contest") is sponsored by National Public Radio, Inc. ("NPR"), a District of Columbia nonprofit corporation with principal offices at 1111 North Capitol Street NE, Washington, DC 20002 (the "Sponsor").
+The NPR College Podcast Challenge (the "Contest") is sponsored by National Public Radio, Inc. ("NPR"), a District of Columbia nonprofit corporation with principal offices at 1111 North Capitol Street NE, Washington, DC 20002 (the "Sponsor").

 2. OVERVIEW.
-The Contest is a podcast submission contest where college and university students can submit an audio file they have created for an opportunity to (a) have NPR and/or station reporters come to their school to meet and interview them and (b) have the winning podcast discussed in a news segment that will appear on an episode of NPR's All Things Considered or Morning Edition.
+The Contest is a podcast submission contest where college and university students can submit an audio file they have created for an opportunity to (a) win a scholarship, (b) have NPR and/or station reporters come to their school to meet and interview them, and (c) have the winning podcast discussed in a news segment that will appear on an episode of NPR's All Things Considered or Morning Edition.
+Ten (10) finalists will be chosen, of whom nine (9) will be awarded a $500 scholarship, and of whom one (1) Grand Prize Winner will be awarded a $5,000 scholarship.
 By participating in this Contest, each participant agrees to be bound by these Official Rules and to the decisions of the Sponsor and the judges selected by the Sponsor, which are final and binding on all matters relating to the Contest.
 The Contest will operate as described below, on or about the stated dates:

-- The Contest judging period begins on February 16, 2021, and ends on or about March 22, 2021.
+- The Contest judging period begins on March 1, 2022, and ends on or about March 22, 2022.
 Eligible submissions will be reviewed by up to two (2) panels of judges selected in the sole discretion of the Sponsor, and will be judged in accordance with Section 5 of these Official Rules.
-Two (2) Winners (as described in Section 7 below) will be selected.
+Ten (10) Finalists, including one (1) Grand Prize Winner (as described in Section 5 below) will be selected.

-- Sponsors will attempt to contact each Winner, or an alternate if necessary, on or about March 23, 2021, and in accordance with Section 6 of these Official Rules.
+- Sponsors will attempt to contact each Finalist and the Grand Prize Winner, or an alternate if necessary, on or about March 23, 2022, and in accordance with Section 6 of these Official Rules.

-- The Winners will be publicly announced on or about March 29, 2021.
+- The Finalists and Grand Prize Winner will be publicly announced on or about March 29, 2022.

 3. ELIGIBILITY.
 The Contest is open only to students enrolled in two- or four-year colleges and universities who are legal residents of the fifty (50) United States or the District of Columbia (each an "Entrant").
 Entrants may submit jointly with other Entrants.
 Each Entrant must be at least eighteen (18) years of age at the time of entry.
 Void in Puerto Rico and all jurisdictions other than those stated above and where prohibited or restricted by law.